 Every dentist will offer a different payment structure, but the cost of All-on-4 generally includes teeth removal, bone grafting if needed, four dental implants, and a temporary and permanent bridge to support your new implants.

 Nashville Cosmetic & Implant Dentistry typically charges 50% less than other prosthodontists do in the area for this procedure, so please call us to get a quote today.
+We’ll also match any price for dental implants, although restrictions do apply.
+We'll match the total treatment plan price if you bring in a treatment plan from any competitor.
+The plan for treatment must come from a licensed Dentist within the past six months for comparable dental services and may be verified.

 While most major dental surgeries require you to arrive at the office with an entirely empty stomach, you can eat the night before if you opt for an All-on-4 restoration.